codefellows/seattle-ops-401d1/final-project/project-guidelines.md

 ### Project Week Part 2

-In the final segment of the project week, your team will gain access to ABC Corp's systems and implement defensive systems in the environment.
+In the final segment of the project week, your team will gain access to Vintage Upholstery & Leather Nationwide Corporation's systems and implement defensive systems in the environment.
 - At least one SIEM solution.
   - The implemented SIEM should successfully aggregate logs from various servers and/or endpoints to facililate the demonstration of your sample threat.
 - At least one threat detection system.